-As example for the CAPI and/or training for classification of the satellite images, it is recommended to build a database of reference fields for the most common crops in control zones.
-The survey(s) have to be carried out at the beginning of period(s) most appropriate for the crops of interest (winter crops, summer crops, secondary crops, permanent crops ...).
-Surveys should ensure a good representation of the main crops (5 to 10 parcels per crop type spread over control zones) and include, if applicable, some examples of infrequent crops.
+As a support for the CAPI and/or as training set for classification of the satellite images, it is recommended to build a database of reference fields for the most common land use/crops in control zones.
+The survey(s) have to be carried out at the beginning of period(s) most appropriate for the land use/crops of interest (winter crops, summer crops, secondary crops, permanent crops, grassland management ...).
+Surveys should ensure a good representation of the main land use/crops (for example, 5 to 10 parcels per crop type spread over control zones) and include, if applicable, some examples of infrequent land use/crops.